I use a range of methods to evaluate the opinions, attitudes and behaviour of customers at scale

 I regularly run ad-hoc surveys on a wide variety of topics across many different geographies.
 Each survey is bespoke to the needs of the project.

-We can provide complex analysis of data that can provide deeper insights for your project.
-We are able to run surveys in most countries and are experienced in analysing results in the context of local cultures.
+If required, I can provide complex analysis for deeper insights.
+I have run surveys in many countries and am experienced in analysing results in the context of local cultures.

 - Association / imagery